acul71/ipfs-cidsail/README.md

 ### TODO
  I'm planning to write a GUI using react for a better user experience managing adding files and visualize stats and data.

+- check that all options works as expeted (in combination) and update help screen
 - complete stats
 - pin list
 - mfs ?